Datatypes

 a spec-conforming json object for an area

-contains a file for each approach
+contains a file for each trail

-a spec-conforming json object for an approach
+a spec-conforming json object for an trail

 contains a file for each parking